Colorado Highways:

 Guide:

 BR 34 starts at a partial interchange with the US 34 expressway west of Greeley.
-BR 34 curves northeast from US 34, and it is only two lanes, but as part of a 1998 construction project, a partial diamond interchange was put in at SH 257.
+BR 34 curves northeast from US 34, and has a partial diamond interchange at SH 257.
 One can go from WB BR 34 to 257 and from 257 to EB BR 34.

 BR 34 enters east into Greeley on 10th St. It continues that way through most of the west part of town, and then at 23rd Ave., splits up onto separate one-way streets, with eastbound on 10th, and westbound on 9th St., with three lanes in each direction.
 That continues east to downtown until 10th Ave., where they both go back onto 10th St. Going east, nothing changes except going back onto a two-way street, while heading west, you have to take a double right, then a double left to continue.